centiglobe/decentralized-ISO20022/README.md

          - `server.port`: The TCP port that the external API runs on.
 If changed and docker is used, the `ports` property in `/decentralizediso20022/docker-compose.external.yml` must be updated to match it.
 Note that any financial institution that will be interacting with this API must be aware of its port.
-		 - `message.handler.endpoint`: The full URL of the handler that valid ISO 20022 messages should be forwarded to by the external API.
+		 - `message.handler.endpoint`: The full URL of the handler that valid ISO 20022 messages should be forwarded to by the external API. **Take utmost caution when configuring this property!** The messages will be sent in plain text, so this endpoint should be located on a private trusted network.

 ## 7. Setup
 The following instructions describe how to start up the system after configuring it.